-If you’ve been searching for the best things to do in San Marino, Italy in one day, this post can help you plan your trip.
-I’ve put together a list of the top attractions and not-to-be-missed activities in this stunning country
+If you’ve been searching for the best things to do in San Marino in one day, this post can help you plan your trip.
+I’ve put together a list of the top attractions and not-to-be-missed activities in this stunning country.

 San Marino, a tiny country completely surrounded by Italy, got on my radar a while ago.
 So, I just had to visit on my recent Northern Italy trip!

 San Marino is one of the smallest (and oldest) countries in the world, and not many have heard of it.
 Many others assume it is part of Italy.
 Well, with only 32,000 inhabitants, it surely is not a big player – not in politics, not in tourism, and probably not in many other aspects either (no offence).

 With the old town and Mount Titano being listed as UNESCO World Heritage sites in 2008, it has gained influence in the tourism sector, and tourism does play a big role here.

 If you’re wondering about what to do in San Marino, here you will find the best things to do in one day in San Marino (you will not need more time than 8-24 hours) and its best attractions.

 TRAVEL TIPS FOR ONE DAY IN SAN MARINO

 But before talking about the main San Marino attractions, here are a few other things to know about the country.

 If you’re planning to visit San Marino from Northern Italy, there are two main ways to get to your destination.